William-g7/BC-Cancer-Event-Management-System/StandUpDocuments/Week-10-November-11-retrospective.md

 ## What Could Be Improved
 List the areas where there is room for improvement.
-- small bugs fixed for the project
+- Fix small bugs in the project to ensure smoother functionality
-- Develop other features such as calendar feature
+- Develop additional features, such as a calendar, to enhance usability
-- code reviews for the whole team
+- Conduct thorough code reviews for the entire team to maintain quality and consistency

 ---

 ## Action Items
 Identify actionable steps that can be taken to improve future projects.
-1. Error handling and testing
+1. Implement robust error handling and comprehensive testing procedures
-2. every member make their codes cleaner and organized
+2. Encourage all team members to write cleaner, more organized code
-3. presentation practices
+3. Dedicate time to practicing presentations for clearer and more confident delivery

 ---